Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

+You can produce the same numbers by adding the number of times we subtract the same values per row in the 5-dimensional set with subtraction example above.
+You can also view it as taking away the iteration amount per row.

+<br /><br />

-All this does is tally up the subtraction per row to find the first per value iteration in each row doing a much faster subtraction than the 5-dimensional set with the subtraction example.
+All this does is removes repeated subtraction per row in the 5-dimensional set with the subtraction example.

 <br /><br />